mlpack/mlpack/doc/user/load_save.md

-# Loading and saving mlpack objects
+# Loading and saving in mlpack

 mlpack provides the `data::Load()` and `data::Save()` functions to load and save [Armadillo matrices](matrices.md) (e.g. numeric and categorical datasets) and